dipeshsingh253/Problem-Solving-and-DSA/Java/Theory/JavaTerminology.md

 => The JRE installation on our computers allows us to run the Java Program , but we can not compile it.
 A browser ,JVM applet , and plugins are all included in JRE.
 JRE is required for a computer to run a JAVA program.

+## JDK

+==> When we learn about bytecode and JVM, we use the name JDK.
+As the name implies, it is a complete Java development kit that includes everything from the compiler to the Java Runtime Environment (JRE), debuggers, and documentation.
+==> n order to design, compile, and run the java application, we must first install JDK on our computer.
+==> JDK = JRE + Development Tools

+## Garbage Collection

+==> Garbage collection is the technique through which Java programs maintain their memory automatically ==> Java programs are compiled into bytecode that may be executed by a Java Virtual Machine, or JVM.
+Objects are produced on the heap, which is a part of memory devoted to the Java application, while it runs on the JVM ==> Some objects will become obsolete over time.
+To free up memory, the garbage collector detects these useless objects and deletes them.

+## Finalize Method

+==> It’s a method that the Garbage Collector calls shortly before deleting or destroying an object that’s suitable for Garbage Collection in order to do cleanup
+==> Clean-up activity entails de-allocating or closing the resources associated with that object, such as Database Connections and Network Connections
+==>  It’s important to remember that it’s not a reserved keyword.
+Garbage Collector destroys the object as soon as the finalise method completes
+==> The finalise method is found in the Object class and has the following syntax: protected void finalize throws Throwable{}
+==> Since the finalize function is contained in the Object class and Object is the superclass of all Java classes, the finalize method is available to all Java classes.
+As a result, the garbage collector may invoke the finalise function on any java object.
+We must override the finalize method present in the Object class to specify our own clean-up activities since the finalize function in the Object class has an empty implementation.